Monotreme Animals What is a Monotreme?

 Photo: Echidna distribution map

-Echidnas live in many different habitats across Australia and the island of New Guinea.
-They typically inhabit areas with rocks, logs and hollows among tree roots.
-They often choose sites that offer protection from extreme temperatures or adverse weather conditions.
-Echidnas are solitary animals who roam over large territories but will usually remain in one place if there is an adequate food supply.
+Echidnas inhabit various habitats across Australia and the island of New Guinea.
+They typically live in areas with rocks, logs, and hollows among tree roots.
+Echidnas usually choose sites that offer protection from extreme temperatures or adverse weather conditions.
+These solitary animals roam over large territories but will usually remain in one place if there is an adequate food supply.

 Monotreme Diet What do Monotremes Eat?

 Monotremes are carnivorous animals that typically forage for food in the mornings and evenings.
-They use electro-receptors at the tip of their beak to detect their prey.
+They detect their prey using electro-receptors at the tip of their beaks.

 platypus feecing underwater